 In December 2012, five Immigration Customs Enforcement agents came to Ms. K’s apartment in Brooklyn at 6:00 a.m., intending to arrest her husband for being out of lawful status, and remove him to Uzbekistan.
 Ms. K managed to stave them off, showing her documents that made clear that she had an appeal pending and that once she won it, she would be able to file an application for her husband.
 The ICE agent in charge then talked to Ms. K’s Fried Frank attorney, and decided that he would wait for the appeal to be decided before proceeding against Ms. K’s husband.

 On January 15, 2013, the BIA reversed the Immigration Judge.
 On appeal, Fried Frank successfully argued that the Immigration Judge had committed clear error when he held that Ms. K did not suffer from PTSD, because that finding had no evidentiary basis.
 Further, the BIA held that Ms. K had demonstrated that her PTSD was a legally sufficient excuse for failure to file.
 The panel of three BIA judges sent the case back to Immigration Court for the IJ to enter a grant of asylum once Ms. K passes security clearances.
 She can immediately apply for her husband to obtain derivative asylum status, and after one year they can both seek lawful permanent residency.
 Ms. K, a graduate of Westminster University in Tashkent, intends to go to medical school.

-Working on the case were former associates Jacqueline Burke (NY), Jennifer Kim (NY), Rachel Kravitz (NY) and Michael Savicki (NY), special counsel Jennifer Colyer (NY), and paralegal Stella Drevina (NY).
+Working on the case were associates Jacqueline Burke (NY), Jennifer Kim (NY), Rachel Kravitz (NY) and Michael Savicki (NY), special counsel Jennifer Colyer (NY), and paralegal Stella Drevina (NY).